 20.6 DIET FACTOR endorses the policies of the ICMJE in relation to overlapping publications, duplicate publications and Salami Slices.

 21.1 This Policy is applicable to authors, editors and reviewers.
 Manuscripts submitted to journals are privileged communications that are authors’ private, confidential property, and authors may be harmed by premature disclosure of any or all of a manuscript’s details.
-Thus editorial team, reviewers, and authors are accountable to the office of Vice Chancellor King Edward Medical Institute as below:
+Thus editorial team, reviewers, and authors are accountable to the office of Director Lahore Medical Research Center as below:

 21.2 The authors are accountable for research findings, conclusions, collection and storage of data used for publication.
 When authors submit a manuscript of any type or format they are responsible for disclosing all financial and personal relationships that might bias or be seen to bias their work.
 The ICMJE has developed a Form to facilitate and standardize authors’ disclosures and it is compulsory for submission in DIET FACTOR.
 Manuscripts submitted to journals are privileged communications that are authors’ private, confidential property, and authors may be harmed by premature disclosure of any or all of a manuscript’s details.

 21.3 Reviewers should treat the received research manuscript and material as confidential and disclose when they are asked to critique a manuscript if they have relationships or conflicts that could complicate their review.
 Reviewers must disclose to editors and should recuse themselves from reviewing specific manuscripts if the potential for bias exists even in blind peer review.